-Getting engaged can never be under estimated as one of life's most important moments.
-It signifies the beginning of the next chapter of your life, a strong personal commitment to the one you love, and shows the world that you intend to spend the rest of your days with a partner that you truly love.
+Getting engaged can never be under-estimated as one of life's most important moments.
+It signifies the beginning of the next chapter of your life, a strong personal commitment to the one you love.
+It shows the world that you intend to spend the rest of your days with a partner that you truly love.
 Traditionally, popping ‘the’ question is accompanied by the giving of an engagement ring.
-This tradition is believed to date back as far in history as the Ancient Egyptians.
-Evidence of Egyptian men presenting their brides to be with handmade rings made from reeds, sedges, papyrus and other natural elements such as leather, bone or ivory have been discovered.
+This tradition is believed to date back as far back in history as the Ancient Egyptian times.
+Evidence of Egyptian men presenting their brides-to-be with handmade rings made from materials such as reeds, sedges, papyrus and other natural elements such as leather, bone or ivory have been discovered.

-The first recorded giving of an engagement ring was by Archduke Maximillian of Austria to his fiancé Mary of Burgundy in 1477.
-However, it was not until the 1870's when diamonds were discovered in South Africa that diamond engagement rings became more widely available through the jewellery industry.
+The first recorded presenting of a diamond ring was by Archduke Maximillian of Austria to his fiancé Mary of Burgundy in 1477.
+However, it was not until the 1870's when diamonds were discovered in South Africa that diamond rings became more widely available through the jewellery industry.

 WHICH STYLE OF SETTING TO CHOOSE?

-WHICH METAL TO CHOOSE?
+WHICH METAL TYPE TO CHOOSE?

-If your fiancés jewellery collection consists of mostly yellow metals it may be wise to choose a traditional yellow gold engagement ring as it will be a ring that they will treasure and wear all the time.
-If your partner's collection consists of white metals you may want to choose an engagement ring in a precious metal such as white gold, platinum or palladium.
-A rose gold engagement ring offers a chic and contemporary style.
+If your fiancés jewellery collection consists of mostly yellow gold it may be wise to choose a traditional yellow gold setting as it will be a ring that they will treasure and wear all the time.
+If your partner's jewellery collection consists of white metals you might want to get an engagement ring in a precious metal such as white gold, platinum or palladium.
+A rose gold engagement rings gives a chic and contemporary style.
 At Rêve Diamonds we offer diamond wedding rings and diamond engagement rings in a range of metals including yellow gold, 18ct white gold, rose gold and platinum and there are many variations available to purchase online or in store at our London Mayfair showroom.
 You can easily book an appointment to visit our showroom or book a helpful consultation by video appointment.

 ONE LAST VITAL THOUGHT ON CERTIFICATION OF YOUR ENGAGEMENT RING

 It is vital that when investing in the purchase of a diamond engagement ring that you are provided with certification.
 This proves that the diamond has been assessed, graded and coded with a laser by an independent gemmological laboratory such as the GIA.
-By requesting certification, you will guard against purchasing a diamond that has been made with natural mineral substitutes such as white sapphire, topaz, quartz or zircon or synthetic substitutes such as cubic zirconia or moissanite.
+Having certification, you will guard against purchasing a diamond that has been made with natural mineral substitutes such as white sapphire, topaz, quartz or zircon, or synthetic substitutes such as cubic zirconia or moissanite.
 All diamonds sold by Rêve Diamonds are fully certified.
 At Rêve Diamonds we believe in giving our customers as much choice as possible, allowing individuals to choose the design, the metal and the diamond size for their jewellery purchase.
 We believe that having the option to tailor our designs gives our customers something very unique.